CraftCadia-Network/FurryCat/README.md

 # FurryCat
-Fallout Plugin/Core designed and developed by Sam Taber and Josh Hanson
+Fallout Plugin/Core designed and developed by Sam Taber.
+Originally created in partnership with Joshua Hanson.